abilaashsai/Android-PopularMovie/README.md

 - Highest Rated
 - Favorite Movies

 Favorite movies can be accessed even without internet as it will be stored in local Database.
 Responsive Design is accomplished.
-Depending on single plane or two pane, the UI changes to fit more information on the screen.
+Depending on single pane or two pane, the UI changes to fit more information on the screen.

 ##Libraries
 -----------